 The sites include two sampling locations on Chapmans Creek downstream of the operation known as RW1 and RW2.
 RW1 is located at the Quarry entrance adjacent to Brayton Road, whilst RW2, which is often dry, is sampled approximately 1km upstream of RW1 within the property.
-The upstream site previously recorded as Site I is no longer monitored as sufficient background data on Chapmans Creek exists for the purposes of impact assessment.

-The water quality has been monitored and significant parameters outlined in the Trigger Action Response Plan (TARP) including pH, EC and TDS have been compared to historical background levels taken at Site I in order to be able to identify any harmful changes to the creek's water quality.
+The water quality has been monitored and significant parameters outlined in the Trigger Action Response Plan (TARP) including pH, electrical conductivity and dissolved solids have been compared to historical background levels taken at Site I (upstream of the project) in order to be able to identify any harmful changes to the creek's water quality.

-Tables 7.1 to 7.4 provide summaries of the surface water monitoring for the 2022/2023 reporting period.
-Monitoring is undertaken on a quarterly basis and sample results from the Process Water Dam (PWD) and the Drop Cut are also included.
+Tables 7.1 to 7.4 provide summaries of the surface water monitoring for the 2023/2024 reporting period.
+Monitoring is undertaken on a quarterly basis and sample results from the onsite water storages Process Water Dam (PWD) and the Drop Cut are also included.